Chapter 1. Overview of security hardening in RHEL

 Another category of insecure services include network file systems and information services such as NFS or NIS, which are developed explicitly for LAN usage but are, unfortunately, extended to include WANs (for remote users).
 NFS does not, by default, have any authentication or security mechanisms configured to prevent a cracker from mounting the NFS share and accessing anything contained therein.
 NIS, as well, has vital information that must be known by every computer on a network, including passwords and file permissions, within a plain text ASCII or DBM (ASCII-derived) database.
 A cracker who gains access to this database can then access every user account on a network, including the administrator’s account.

-By default, Red Hat Enterprise Linux 8 is released with all such services turned off.
+By default, RHEL is released with all such services turned off.
 However, since administrators often find themselves forced to use these services, careful configuration is critical.

 1.6.3.
 Threats to workstation and home PC security

 Workstations and home PCs may not be as prone to attack as networks or servers, but because they often contain sensitive data, such as credit card information, they are targeted by system crackers.
 Workstations can also be co-opted without the user’s knowledge and used by attackers as "bot" machines in coordinated attacks.
 For these reasons, knowing the vulnerabilities of a workstation can save users the headache of reinstalling the operating system, or worse, recovering from data theft.

 Bad passwords are one of the easiest ways for an attacker to gain access to a system.